cengels/potence/docs/_pages/Numbers/Range.md

             {% highlight ts %}intersect(range: ReadonlyRange): number{% endhighlight %}
         </td>
         <td class="description" markdown="span">
             Finds the intersection point closest to this range's center with the given range.
 If this range completely envelops the target range, returns this range's center.
-If there is no intersection, throws an error.
-To avoid this, check if there is an intersection using `overlap()` first.
+If there is no intersection, returns [NaN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NaN).
         </td>
     </tr>
     <tr>